Please send any questions left unanswered by this page to:

 A. Annually, we serve approximately 400-500 youth in our counseling programs and approximately 175 youth through our Emergency Shelter.
 400 Families through Latino Outreach.

 Q. How long has New Morning provided shelter services?

-A. In 1976 the State Legislature passed a law that refined that status of runaway and homeless youth.
+A. In 1976 the State Legislature passed a law that refined the status of runaway and homeless youth.
 The most significant change was that runaway and homeless youth who had not committed any crime could no longer be locked up in juvenile hall.
 In response to this New Morning operated a program utilizing volunteer community members to open their homes on a temporary/crisis basis to these young people.
-Responding to community panel that convened in 1989, New Morning gathered funding and donations and opened its permanent emergency youth shelter in December 1991.
+Responding to a community panel that convened in 1989, New Morning gathered funding and donations and opened its permanent emergency youth shelter in December 1991.

 Q. How many kids can stay at the shelter?

 A. New Morning’s shelter has both a girls and boys wing with 6 bedrooms and 2 beds per room.
 We are able to house up to house 12 children between the ages of 6 – 17 at any time.

 Q. Are there any ‘entry requirements’ to the shelter?